k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

 Values are case-sensitive.
 An explicitly configured empty string or any value other than those listed above is a configuration error.

+Parsing retains whether the field was present until the inline and flat-file configuration sources have been validated and merged.
+Each source is validated before merging, so an explicit empty or unsupported value is rejected rather than replaced by a value from the other source.
+A valid inline value takes precedence; the flat-file value is used only when the inline configuration omits the field.
+If both sources omit it, the result is normalized to `all`.
+After normalization, the runtime does not distinguish an explicit `all` from the default.

 For example, the following configuration treats two disjoint CIDRs as ordered capacity for a single attachment: